raspberrypilearning/octapi-brute-force-enigma/en/step_5.md

 ---
 title: Answer
 ---
-No. This is in fact a weakness of the Enigma system, because an attacker can eliminate all possible crypt attack solutions where an "A" is decrypted as an "A", and so on.
+No. This is in fact a weakness of the Enigma system, because, as we said, an attacker who wants to break a code can eliminate all possible crypt attack solutions where an "A" is decrypted as an "A", and so on.

 --- /collapse ---